adroit22/travel-blog/README.md

 The GET request made to the Newsapi need an apiKey.
 The apiKey for my account is submitted with assignment on Blackboard.

 > Copy the apiKey and paste it inside the src/News.js file at line 19.
-> After pasting the apiKey in side the url String inside the fetch method, the url would be something like - "https://newsapi.org/v2/top-headlines?sources=bbc-news&apiKey=##########"
+> After pasting the apiKey inside the url String of fetch method, the url would be something like - "https://newsapi.org/v2/top-headlines?sources=bbc-news&apiKey=##########"

 Once the apiKey has been added to News.js , go back to the project folder and then do -